teiniker/teiniker-lectures-securedesign/secure-communication/concurrency/README.md

 **Worker threads have a simple life**: Request the next task from the work queue, execute it, and go back to waiting for another task.

+By properly tuning the **size of the thread pool**, we can have enough threads to keep the processors busy while not having so many that your application runs out of memory.

+We can create a thread pool by calling one of the **static factory methods in Executors**:
+* **newFixedThreadPool()**: A fixed-size thread pool creates threads as tasks are submitted, up to the maximum pool size, and then attempts to peek the pool size constant.

+* **newCachedThreadPool()**: A cached thread pool has more flexibility to reap idle threads when the current size of the pool exceeds the demand for processing, and to add new threads when demand increases, but places no bounds on the size of the pool.

+* **newSingleThreadExecutor()**: A single-thread executor creates a single worker thread to process tasks, replacing it if dies unexpectedly.
+Tasks are guaranteed to be processed sequentially according to the order imposed by the task queue (FIFO).

+* **newScheduledThreadPool()**: A fixed-size thread pool that supports delayed and periodic task execution, similar to Timer.

 ## References
 * Brian Goetz. **Java Concurrency in Practice**.
 Addison-Wesley, 2006